Internet revolution dawns with .yournamehere domains

 "The environmental community has never had a home on the Internet before," he says.

-"We see .eco as an opportunity for smaller organisations or smaller businesses.
+"We see .eco as an opportunity for smaller Organizations or smaller businesses.
 Maybe a .org doesn't really communicate what they do, or .com doesn't communicate it."

 Malthouse says he has been open about his bid to gather the most broad-based and authoritative support possible, to prevent commercial interests from grabbing the domain.